trustbloc/docs/readthedocs/source/orb/model/anchorlinkset.md

 The _item_ relation contains an array of the DIDs that were created or updated.
 The "href" member contains the DID and the "previous" member contains the hashlink of the previous anchor (in the case where the DID was updated).

-NOTE: If a DID was created, then the "href" member contains a [non-canonical](https://trustbloc.github.io/did-method-orb/#example-an-orb-did-without-anchoring-information) DID and the "previous" member is not present.
+NOTE: If the DID was created, then the "href" member contains a [non-canonical](https://trustbloc.github.io/did-method-orb/#example-an-orb-did-without-anchoring-information) DID and the "previous" member is not present.
 In the case of a DID update, the DID is in the [canonical](https://trustbloc.github.io/did-method-orb/#example-a-canonical-orb-did) form and the "previous" attribute